 In late November 2014, commercial turkey farms located near Abbottsford, British Columbia, Canada began to experience higher than normal mortality rates.
 Laboratory samples were collected and a highly pathogenic avian influenza (HPAI) H5N2 was detected in the turkeys....more

-The Blue-fronted Amazon (Amazona aestiva) is featured on the newest
+The Blue-fronted Amazon (Amazona aestiva) is featured on

 We can now keep, breed, sell, and transport our federally listed non-native endangered species of wildlife in Virginia.
 Click here to read more.